awwx/meteor-offline-sim/README.md

-With this algorithm it's normal for an app to make a method call (such as to update a document) while offline, and then later (perhaps after the application window has been closed and then later opened again) be able to connect to the server and to deliver the method call.
+With this algorithm it's normal for an app to make a method call (such as to update a document) while offline, and then later (perhaps after the application window has been closed and then later opened again) to be able to connect to the server and to deliver the method call.

 This means that it no longer works to use function callbacks to report method completion (and thus collection modification completion): the